0xPolygonID/tutorials/mkdocs/docs/verifier/verification-library/request-api-guide.md

     ```

 Generate a request to proof that satisfies certain requirements. `id` represents the request id: ideally, in production, it should be a unique value for each request. `circuit_id` represents the identifier of the circuit used by the user to generate the requested proof: it can be either `credentialAtomicQuerySig` or `credentialAtomicQueryMTP`.
-In this case the user has to provide a proof that he/she own a claim issued by the `allowedIssuer` of schema `type` **KYCCountryOfResidenceCredential** described in `url`.
-This claim contains a detail of the country of residence of the receiver.
+In this case, the user has to provide a proof that he/she owns a claim issued by the `allowedIssuer` of schema `type` **KYCCountryOfResidenceCredential** described in `url`.
+This claim contains details of the country of residence of the receiver.
 In this scenario, the user has to prove that the value contained in the attribute `countryCode` is not in `nin` 840, 120, 340, 509.

 Check out our [Query Language guide](./zk-query-language.md) to design any type of query request you can think of!